ForNeVeR/PascalABC.NET.SDK/README.md

 1. For now, only Windows is supported as the target platform.
 2. Download [.NET 6 SDK][dotnet.sdk] or later.
-3. Download [PascalABC.NET console compiler][pascalabc.net.downloads] (`PABCNET.ZIP`), extract it somewhere on your disk, and add the directory to the `PATH` environment variable.
+3. Download [PascalABC.NET console compiler][pascalabc.net.downloads] (`PABCNETC.ZIP`), extract it somewhere on your disk, and add the directory to the `PATH` environment variable.

 ### Quick Start